hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Add a new volume to your compute account with the specified name and size.
-Optionally, you can specify a description, metadata or availability zone.
+Optionally, specify a description, metadata or availability zone.
 If you do not specify a size, it is taken from the specified snapshot or image.
 If no image or snapshot is specified, the size defaults to 1 gigabyte.

 ###Examples
 Create a new volume named 'my_volume' of size 10 in zone az3: